ethereum/ethereum-org-website/src/content/eth2/get-involved/staking-community-grants/index.md

 Here are some prompt questions that may help inspire you:

-- Are you building end-to-end staking guides for different clients on various platforms?
+- _Are you building end-to-end staking guides for different clients on various platforms?_
-- Are you writing crisp, clear staking documentation?
+- _Are you writing crisp, clear staking documentation?_
-- Are you teaching stakers of all levels, from beginner to advanced, through video and written tutorials?
+- _Are you teaching stakers of all levels, from beginner to advanced, through video and written tutorials?_
-- Are you building a staking wiki focused on best practices and security?
-What novel ways can you dream up to encourage people to contribute?
+- _Are you building a staking wiki focused on best practices and security?
+What novel ways can you dream up to encourage people to contribute?_
-- Are you experimenting with sophisticated staking setups and detailing out guides/tools for the community to reproduce and understand tradeoffs?
+- _Are you experimenting with sophisticated staking setups and detailing out guides/tools for the community to reproduce and understand tradeoffs?_
-- What engaging diagrams or illustrations of the Beacon Chain are you creating?
+- _What engaging diagrams or illustrations of the Beacon Chain are you creating?_
-- How can you make it easier to retrieve live data from the Beacon Chain?
+- _How can you make it easier to retrieve live data from the Beacon Chain?_
-- What data analyses and visualizations can give stakers live insights into the network?
+- _What data analyses and visualizations can give stakers live insights into the network?_
-- What new staking tools are you building?
+- _What new staking tools are you building?_
+- _How can you make a stakers life easier, more productive, or just generally more delightful?_

 Other topic areas are welcome too!
 Be it research, testing frameworks, infographics, and so on.
 The point of the program is to help contribute to the long term health of the Eth2 staking and validator community.
 If your proposal advances this aim, tell us about it!